indialindsay/Green-Buildings/README.md

     year in the building’s local market.

-Analysis: Revisiting The Recommendation And Offering A Second Opinion
+## Analysis: Revisiting The Recommendation
 ============================================

 The Austin-based real estate developer is seeking to understand the